top of page

 People's Choice Awards: $50

-All participants: winter hat and sticker
+All speakers: cozy winter socks and sticker

 Prompt